tsujan/FeatherNotes/README.md

   * Printing and exporting to HTML and PDF;
   * Password protection;
   * Auto-saving;
+  * Optional spell checking with Hunspell (if enabled at compilation time);
   * macOS support (by [Pavel Shlyak](https://github.com/shlyakpavel)); and
   * Other features that can be found in its settings, on its menus or when it is actually used.

 Please see [INSTALL](INSTALL) for instructions on compilation, installation and translation!
-(For translations, also see below.)

 FeatherNotes' homepage is <https://github.com/tsujan/FeatherNotes>.